7RU7H/Archive/Security-Disciplines/Blue-Team/Endpoint-Security.md

 Endpoints are the leaves to the branches of a network, a workstation, database or another production machine from where monitoring and logging of various activity can occur, be collected and processed in a more centralised location within a network.

-For Windows, Sysinternals is the suite of tools gain a deep insight on what is going on - the [[Sysinternals-Hub]] page will contain various tools of that suite used be *any* cyber security professional to perform investigation and analysis.
+For Windows, Sysinternals is the suite of tools gain a deep insight on what is going on - the [[Sysinternals]] page will contain various tools of that suite used be *any* cyber security professional to perform investigation and analysis.
 Although every organisation is different there are less modular suites like: [[Osquery]] that centralise the data collection phase.

 ## Endpoint Logging and Monitoring